 Dental Fillings in Huntsville AL

 We’ve come a long way in cavity prevention.
 Over the past few decades, we’ve managed to significantly decrease the number of cavities a person is likely to have in their lifetime.
 Unfortunately, however, we have yet to eliminate the problem entirely.
-According to the U.S. Centers for Disease Control, just about every American will have a cavity at some point in their lives.
+According to the U.S. Centers for Disease Control, just about every American will have a cavity at some point in their life.

 What does this mean for you?